 - To streamline the workflow, use tapes with barcodes.
 Please check the integrity of the barcodes before you start using the tapes, and make sure the barcode reader is turned on.
 If you have multiple libraries, ensure that the barcodes are unique throughout the infrastructure.

 - For increased capacity, use the latest LTO.
-Since Veeam Backup & Replication 9.5 Update 3, Veeam now supports the LTO-8 format.
+The latest version supported by Veeam Backup & Replication 12 is LTO-9.

 - If you plan to use encryption for archived data, consider using hardware encryption (implemented in LTO-4 and later).
 Software encryption can decrease performance.